Here Are 10 Photos From Australia That You Need To See Today

 我不想發令人不安的照片，但是我必須要分享，因為澳大利亞需要我們的幫助。 這些大火最終將影響整個地球，我們所有的環境。 我們都需要嘗試做一些事情，即使只是一點點。 自從我11月的上一篇文章以來，大火已經越來越嚴重。 損失超過1200萬英畝!!! 因為Dizzy我愛上了澳大利亞所有的一切 尤其是那裡的大自然。 以下是一些可以幫助他們的連結和網站… I really don’t want to post disturbing photos, but I need to share this because Australia really needs our help.
 These fires will eventually effect the whole planet.
 All of our environments.
 We all need to try and do something, even if it’s just a tiny bit.
 Since my last post regarding this disaster in November, the fires have gotten way worse.
 Over 12 million acres lost and counting.
 Because of Dizzy I have learned to love Australia so much, the land, the people and especially the nature there.
 Below are some links and website where you all can help… @redcrossau www.redcross.org.au @nswrfs www.rfs.com.nsw.gov.au @wireswildliferescue www.wires.org.au

-Innumerable animals across Australia have died, whether as a direct result of the fires themselves, via smoke inhalation, or, as in the case of this kangaroo, being burned alive.
-Many creatures that survive the fires proper will find themselves without a habitat, likely to die of starvation or disease.
-Some Australians are doing their part to help out.
-For example, as reported on Wednesday by The Inquisitr, two teenage cousins on Kangaroo Island were seen in a viral video, rounding up koalas and taking them to a neighbor for care.
+Innumerable animals across Australia have died, and some in horrific ways.
+While some have perished due to smoke inhalation, others have been unable to escape the flames, which seems to be what happened to the kangaroo pictured above.
+Many creatures that survive the fires will find themselves without a habitat and will likely die of starvation or disease.
+Some Australians are doing their part to help out, however.
+For example, as reported on Wednesday by The Inquisitr, two teenage cousins on Kangaroo Island were seen in a viral video rounding up koalas and taking them to a neighbor for care.

 “They’re All Dying, Aren’t They, Dad?”